 Paulette Steeves.
 Ph.D.
 (Cree- Metis)

 She received her BA Honors Cum Laude in 2000 at the University of Arkansas at Fayetteville.
-In 2008 Dr. Steeves was awarded the Clifford D. Clark fellowship to attend graduate studies at Binghamton University in New York State, and was awarded her Masters in Anthropology 2010, and Doctorate in Anthropology in 2015.
-During her Doctoral studies she worked with the Denver Museum of Nature and Science to carry out studies in the Great Plains on mammoth sites which contained evidence of human technology on the mammoth bone, thus showing that humans were present in Nebraska over 18,000 years ago.
-Dr. Steeves has taught Anthropology courses with a focus on Native American and First Nations histories and studies, and decolonization of academia and knowledge production at Binghamton University, Selkirk College Fort Peck Community College, the University of Massachusetts at Amherst, and Mount Allison University , she is currently an Assistant Professor in History at Algoma University and is awarded as a Canada Research Chair tier II in Indigenous History Healing and Reconciliation.
+In 2008, Dr. Steeves was awarded the Clifford D. Clark fellowship to attend graduate studies at Binghamton University in New York State, and was awarded her Masters in Anthropology in 2010, and Doctorate in Anthropology in 2015.
+During her Doctoral studies, she worked with the Denver Museum of Nature and Science to carry out studies in the Great Plains on mammoth sites which contained evidence of human technology on the mammoth bone, thus showing that humans were present in Nebraska over 18,000 years ago.
+Dr. Steeves has taught Anthropology courses with a focus on Native American and First Nations histories and studies, and decolonization of academia and knowledge production at Binghamton University, Selkirk College Fort Peck Community College, the University of Massachusetts at Amherst, and Mount Allison University.
+She is currently an Associate Professor at Algoma University and is awarded as a Canada Research Chair tier II in Indigenous History Healing and Reconciliation.

 The Indigenous Paleolithic Of The Western Hemisphere